MauricioRTG/OpenGLSandbox/README.md

 # OpenGL Sandbox
-OpenGL Sandbox is an application I use to learn the OpenGL API.
-The purpose of this application is to be a base for a game engine and to test rendering techniques.
+OpenGL Sandbox is an application I created and I am using to learn the OpenGL API.
+Its purpose is to be a base for a game engine and to test rendering techniques.

 ## TODO